The Elements of Differentiable Programming: Finite differences

 \chapter{Finite differences}

-One of the simplest way to numerically compute derivatives is to use finite differences, which approximate the infinitesimal definition of derivatives.
-Finite differences only require \textbf{function evaluations}, and can therefore work with blackbox functions (i.e., they ignore the compositional structure of functions).
+One of the simplest ways to numerically compute derivatives is to use finite differences, which approximate the infinitesimal definition of derivatives.
+Finite differences only require \textbf{function evaluations}, and can therefore work with blackbox functions: they ignore the compositional structure of functions.
 Without loss of generality, our exposition focuses on computing directional derivatives $\partial f(\w)[\v]$, for a function $f \colon \cE \to \cF$, evaluated at $\w \in \cE$, in the direction $\v \in \cE$.